UN climate report urges world to adapt now, or suffer later

 Societies will fail to adjust well to a warming world if they aren't socially inclusive in tackling the task, the report warns.
 Solutions need to consider social justice and include indigenous populations, minorities and the poor, it says.

-"It's the poor and most marginalized who are most vulnerable," said Timon McPhearson, an urban ecologist at The New School in New York and one of the report's 270 authors.
-That includes people living in developing countries in Africa, South Asia and small island nations, as well as marginalized communities in wealthy nations such as the United States.
+"It's the poor and most marginalized who are most vulnerable" to climate change, said Timon McPhearson, an urban ecologist at The New School in New York and one of the report's 270 authors.

-Without inclusive economic development in Africa, for example, climate change is expected to push 40 million more people into extreme poverty by 2030.
-Providing social welfare or jobs that also protect the environment - for example uprooting invasive trees that deplete water supplies - can go a long way towards helping vulnerable populations, said report co-author Christopher Trisos, a climate risk researcher at the University of Cape Town.
+Losses and damage from climate-related events, such as storms or heat waves, are already mounting.

+In the decade up to 2020, highly vulnerable people in places such as Africa, South Asia and South America were 15 times more likely to die from floods, droughts or storms, the report said.

+Hundreds of plant and animal species have disappeared at a local level, and some altogether from the planet.
+Australia's Bramble Cay melomys rodent, for example, was driven to extinction by sea level rise, noted said IPCC co-author Brendan Mackey of Australia's Griffith University.
+And marine heatwaves are killing off swathes of the Great Barrier Reef.

-But time is running out to make the society-wide transformations needed, the authors warn.
-The decisions society makes in the next decade will set the climate path to come.
+For people, time is running out to make the society-wide transformations needed, the report authors warn.

 "There is a brief and rapidly closing window to secure a liveable future on the planet," said Hans-Otto Portner, co-chair of the IPCC working group that generated the report.
 "We need to live up to this challenge."